 The Department of Public Utilities has reviewed the proposed project and has determined that adequate sewer, water, and solid waste facilities are available subject to compliance with the conditions submitted by the Department of Public Utilities for this project.
 The MEIR has provided mitigation measures that the proposed project must implement and comply with to mitigate drainage in the area.
 Development of the property requires compliance with grading and drainage standards of the City of Fresno and FMFCD.
 Various departments and agencies have submitted conditions that will be required as conditions of approval for the proposed project.
 All conditions of approval must be complied with prior to occupancy.
 Any urban residential development occurring as a result of the proposed project will have an impact on the school district's student housing capacity.
 Therefore, the developer will pay appropriate school fees at the time of building permits.

 City police and fire protection services are also available to serve the proposed project.
-Fire Station No. 14 is located northwest of the subject property less than 1.5 miles away and Fire Station No. 12 is located southeast of the subject property less than 2 miles away.
+Fire Station No. 10 is located west of the subject property less than 1.5 miles away.